caiosabarros/zk_bootcamp/README.md

 13. ZKML is worried about performance issues right now.
 14. Arkworks is a library that has cool exercises for creation of SNARKs circuits, merkle trees, etc (with solutions).

+### Class 16:
+1. Lots of resources are given because Laurence's classes have ended.
+2. Caulk: efficient proof of membership.
+3. Verkle Trees is much more short in memory when compared to Merkle Trees, making it much more efficient than Merkle Trees.
+The difference between them is basically that in a MT, I need all the data (nodes) in the same level that goes from the thing I want to prove is in the merkle tree.
+In VT, I only need the path to the root.
+4. TODO: One area that I found to be promising and interesting is ZkML.
+Take a look at!
+5. A folding scheme is something like NOVA.
+TODO: found what it is.
+Recursion seems to be something relevant in folding schemes.
+TODO: Listen to podcasts on ZK from that ZK podcast - the link is on homework of lesson 15.
+6. Multiparty computation is related to finding a way to multiple provers create a proof - where each prover knows its own witness, but not the witness from other provers - and a verifier verifies the prover.
+(Collaborative SNARKs is this concept as well).
+7. RLN is like an ongoing trusted setup.
+8. Autonomous Worlds workshop from DEVCON is a must-watch.
+9. TODO: as I study cyber, identify what are the problems nowadays with revealing data - like my geocoordinates - and think whether zk can contribute to that in someway.

 ### Resources:
 - https://github.com/matter-labs/awesome-zero-knowledge-proofs
 - https://l2beat.com/ provides a lot of information about various l2 solutions